 There is an old joke that "an oral contract isn't worth the paper it's written on".
 That's a reference to the fact that it can be very difficult to prove that an oral contract exists.
 Absent proof of the terms of the contract, a party may be unable to enforce the contract or may be forced to settle for less than the original bargain.
 Thus, even when there is not an opportunity to draft up a formal contract, it is good practice to always make some sort of writing, signed by both parties, to memorialize the key terms of an agreement.

-Please note that, although sometimes an oral contract is referred to as a "verbal contract", the term "oral" means "spoken" while the term "verbal" can also mean" in words".
+Although sometimes an oral contract is referred to as a "verbal contract", the term "oral" means "spoken" while the term "verbal" can also mean" in words".
 Under that definition, all contracts are technically "verbal".
 If you mean to refer to a contract that is not written, although most people will recognize what you mean by "verbal contract", for maximum clarity it is helpful to refer to it as an "oral contract".